ggold7046/tutorials/CONTRIBUTING.md

    based on the technical level of the content.
 For recipes, put the recipe in [`recipes_source`](https://github.com/pytorch/tutorials/tree/master/recipes_source).
-   In addition, for recipes, add the recipe in the recipes [README.txt](https://github.com/pytorch/tutorials/blob/master/recipes_source/recipes/README.txt) file.
+   In addition, for recipes, add the recipe to the recipes [README.txt](https://github.com/pytorch/tutorials/blob/master/recipes_source/recipes/README.txt) file.